The prevention of money laundering and combating the financing of terrorism

 1.47 In this guidance, the word 'must' denotes a legal obligation, while the word 'should' is a recommendation of good practice, and is the standard that the Commission expects casino operators to adopt and evidence.
 The Commission will expect casino operators to be able to explain the reasons for any departures from that standard.

-1.49 It is accepted that a proportionate risk-based approach has to meet a variety of scenarios and, as such, has to be based on an understanding of how the business is designed to operate.
+1.49 It is accepted that a proportionate risk-based approach must meet a variety of scenarios and, as such, must be based on an understanding of how the business is designed to operate.
 There is, therefore, a need for ongoing and repeated assessments of risk to meet changing circumstances.

 1.50 The guidance contains the following sections: